-These are some companies who have a certain set of rules when it comes to accessing data of dead users.
-Note that these rules may be overridden by court’s ruling in favor of deceased’s kin in certain cases.
+These are some companies that have a certain set of rules when it comes to accessing data of dead users.
+Note that these rules may be overridden by court’s ruling in favor of the deceased’s kin in certain cases.

 While the above companies have formed policies to take care of users who cease to exist, there are many other companies on the Internet that are yet to make such policies.
 The list of such companies includes major photo sharing sites, cloud storage sites, music sharing sites and more.

 As of now, the only way out I can see is that these companies wait for a considerable period of time and if there is no login, they disable the account.